bartekmo/fortinet-gcp-solutions/deployment-manager/FortiGate/docs/fgcp-ha-ap-elbilb.md

 ## Prerequisites and Requirements
 You MUST create the external and protected VPC networks and subnets before using this template.
 External and protected subnets MUST be in the same region where VMs are deployed.

-All VPC Networks already created before deployment and provided to the template using `networks.*.vpc` and `networks.*.subnet` properties, SHOULD have first 2 IP addresses available for Fortigate use.
+All VPC Networks already created before deployment and provided to the template using `networks.*.vpc` and `networks.*.subnet` properties, SHOULD have first 2 IP addresses available for FortiGate use.
 Addresses are assigned statically and it's the responsibility of administrator to make sure they do not overlap.

 ## Dependencies
 This template uses [fgcp-ha-ap-sdn.jinja](fgcp-ha-ap-sdn.md) template and helpers in utils directory.